JingweiToo/Wrapper-Feature-Selection-Toolbox/README.md

     + Assists others in data mining projects

 ## Usage
 The main function *jfs* is adopted to perform feature selection.
-You may switch the algorithm by changing the 'pso' to other [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
+You may switch the algorithm by changing the 'pso' to [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
 * If you wish to use particle swarm optimization ( see example 1 ) then you may write
 ```code
 FS = jfs('pso',feat,label,opts);